Addressing Self-Harm in Colorado Springs—Counselors and Therapists

 Therapy and Counseling for Self-Harm at Thriveworks Colorado Springs

 If you or someone you care about is cutting or using other forms of self-harm to manage strong emotions, know that change is possible.
 The therapists and counselors at Thriveworks Colorado Springs are here to support and guide along the path from self-hatred and self-harm towards self-love and self-advocacy.
 If you are curious about how this change happens, please call.
 We know that making the call is already challenging enough; our office is trying to make scheduling as easy as possible.
 When you call our office, a person will answer and help you make the appointment.
-Most people are able to have their first session within 24 hours of calling.
 Let’s start towards healthier coping.
 Contact Thriveworks Colorado Springs today.